Concrete Curing Time Calculator

 This involves keeping the concrete continuously wet.
 It is the best method for strength gain but can be labor-intensive.

 - Ponding: Best for flat surfaces like slabs and pavements.
-Small clay or sand walls (bunds) are built around the slab, and water is filled to a depth of 50mm.
-This ensures 100% moisture retention.
+Small clay or sand walls are built around the slab, and water is filled to a depth of 50mm.
+This ensures total moisture retention.

-- Spraying/Fogging: Using a hose to spray water.
+- Spraying and Fogging: Using a hose to spray water.
 This is effective but requires constant attention.
 If the concrete dries out between sprays, surface crazing (small cracks) can occur.

 2. Membrane Curing (Water Conservation)

 When water is scarce or the surface area is too large (like a highway), membrane curing is used.
-This method doesn't add water; it seals the existing water inside.
+This method does not add water, it simply seals the existing water inside.

 - Plastic Sheeting: Covering the concrete with impermeable polyethylene sheets.
 This is very effective but can cause discoloration on the surface (a mottled appearance).